 Cream cheese: My grandma always added cream cheese to her potatoes.
 It thickens them and makes them super creamy.

 Seasonings: Salt, pepper, garlic powder and onion powder are our favorites, but add any seasonings you’d like.

-How to Store Instant Potatoes
+How to Serve Instant Mashed Potatoes

 8ouncesinstant mashed potatoes*(We used 2 4-ounce packages)